scverse/scvi-tools/README.md

 + TensorFlow 1.2.0

 ## Codes
-In this github repo, we will provide you with minimal code to run the model.
-For reproducability of the scVI paper, we refer to our other repo https://github.com/romain-lopez/scVI-reproducibility
+In this github repo, we will provide you with minimal code to run the model on a public dataset

 ## Additional comments
 Some effort might be needed to have a functional installation of the GPU version of TensorFlow.
 A great tutorial is given here: https://www.tensorflow.org/install/install_linux#gpu_support